bahbbc/bahbbc.github.io/_posts/2015-7-4-Discovering-RemarkJs.md

 ![Sample presentation](/images/slide_sample.png)

-Embeding code is just like in github, but take care!
+Embedding code is just like in github, but take care!
 Because if you have a style in the slide for center, the code will also be centered and will crash the indentation. :crying_cat_face:

 I really liked it. :sparkling_heart: With a good font and background-color you can make a simple and beautiful presentation, and with markdown this is pretty easy.
-Looks pretty good for simple presentations and I'll start to use it instead of beamer in this cases.
+Looks pretty good for simple presentations and I'll start to use it instead of beamer in these cases.
 Beautiful presentations more handy!

 <div style="text-align:center"><img src="/images/awesome.gif" width="300" height="170"></div>

-If you want to know more about it check those liks:
+If you want to know more about it check those links:

 - The [github repo](https://github.com/gnab/remark) already mentioned above;
 - The [remark presentation](http://gnab.github.io/remark/#1) also mentioned :stuck_out_tongue_closed_eyes:
-- The [wiki](https://github.com/gnab/remark/wiki) (didn't mentioned that!)
+- The [wiki](https://github.com/gnab/remark/wiki) (didn't mention that!)

 Since I just made an introduction to remark, I'll try to make another post when I finished a slide using remark with a step-by-step tutorial, but If I can't, you already have a taste on how easy this is. :wink: